 The grill also features heat protection exterior handles that remain cool to the touch even while cooking!

 Best for the Beginner: Char-Broil TRU-Infrared Kettleman Charcoal Grill

-The Char-Broil version of a kettle charcoal grill was the first charcoal grill I ever personally had and I used it with much success for years and years.
+The Char-Broil version of a kettle charcoal grill was the first charcoal grill I ever personally had, and I used it with much success for years and years.
 Its infrared technology reduces flare-ups, which is good for starter cooks; it also retains heat nicely in the grill.

-Sized at 29.9 x 27.4 x 14.8 inches, this Char-Broil grill has 360 square inches of cooking space, enough for 16 burgers, 10 chicken breasts, or 8 steaks at once.
+With a 22.5-inch diameter, this Char-Broil grill offers 360 square inches of cooking space, enough for 16 burgers, 10 chicken breasts, or eight steaks at once.
 The porcelain-coated cooking grate is known for not letting food drop through onto your charcoal.
 And a large air damper system makes controlling the temperature very easy.

 The grill also features a hinged lid for easy access to cooking food without having to place a hot lid on the ground and a large ashtray for simple cleanup.
 It comes with a 2-year warranty, with a 10-year warranty on the lid and firebox.

 Related: The Best Grill Brushes